 When talking about social responsibility at Konecranes, we talk about our own employees and all the people we have an impact on: workers in our supply chain, users of our products and the communities around us.
 Universal human rights are at the core of social responsibility.
 Human rights-related topics are owned and managed by several organizations across Konecranes.
-The role of the Corporate Responsibility team is to look at the big picture and ensure that salient risks are identified and organizational borders are not causing gaps for the efficient management of those risks.
+The role of the Sustainability team is to look at the big picture and ensure that salient risks are identified and organizational borders are not causing gaps for the efficient management of those risks.

 Human rights due diligence